Citizens already hold deep insight into the risks they live with.

 Growing academic and policy interest in anticipatory governance and futures literacy, but most work remains abstract or high-level.
 Few practical civic tools exist.

-Build infrastructure for civic foresight—helping communities develop the muscle to sense emerging risks, deliberate on futures, and take anticipatory action before crises hit.
+Opportunity: Build infrastructure for civic foresight—helping communities develop the muscle to sense emerging risks, deliberate on futures, and take anticipatory action before crises hit.
 Support risk stewards with tools, legitimacy, and coordination mechanisms.

 Applications: Democratic innovation, civic participation, futures/foresight research, urban governance innovation